 In the past, many users who wanted a proper file management solution were forced to jailbreak their iOS devices, which will now no longer be necessary.

 New Screenshot Workflow

 When you snap screenshots they will now appear in a picture-in-picture box at the lower-left corner of iOS 11 and you can immediately edit the image prior to saving it.
 The selection of editing tools available with Instant Markup should take care of most essentials, including the ability to draw, crop, add text, magnify, and much more.

 Although it was not part of the formal announcement, users were happily surprised to find that the iOS 11 beta included a screen recording tool.
 It can be enabled in the Settings and added to the Control Center.

 Previously to record the screen of iOS devices you would have to jailbreak them or connect them to a computer in some way.
 Now there is a built-in screen recorder for iOS.
 However, currently, it offers basic functionalities unlike many third-party screen recorder for iOS, like Movavi, which is more convenient instead.

 One of the biggest beneficiaries of iOS 11 is none other than Siri.
 Its artificial intelligence has received an upgrade, and you will start to notice it learning from your usage patterns to deliver more personalized search results.

 The two most noticeable improvements to Siri, however, are its new (more human-sounding) voice, as well as the fact that it can now translate phrases into different languages.
-The latter feature is still very much in beta however, and is likely to be expanded on in the future.
+The latter feature is still very much in beta, however, and is likely to be expanded on in the future.

 Make no mistake there are countless other features in iOS 11 but the ones highlighted above should give you an idea why it is being billed as the biggest iOS update yet.
-Many of the improvements, updates and new features that are included are items that iOS users have been clamoring for over the years and so their addition is bound to be well-received.
+Many of the improvements, updates and new features that are included are items that iOS users have been clamouring for over the years and so their addition is bound to be well-received.